-Money Goal Hacks: 3 Genius Ways to Consolidate Debt
+Money Goal Hacks: 3 Genius Ways To Consolidate Debt

 Something is always going to catch your eye.
 Be it a new pair of shoes, a blanket shaped like a burrito, or your dog’s 37th chew toy.

 Before you know it, you’re drowning in bills and thousands of dollars in debt.
 But don’t panic.
 There are ways out of this mess.
 And we’re here to help you find them.
+Check out these hacks:

-Hack # 1.
-Apply for Debt Consolidation Loan
+1. Apply for Debt Consolidation Loan

-A personal loan is money borrowed from a lender that can be used for nearly any purpose.
-One such purpose is paying off debt.
 A debt consolidation loan is a personal loan that you use to pay off all your existing debts.
 You then repay the loan in fixed monthly installments over a set period of time.
 The interest rate on a debt consolidation loan is usually lower than the average rate of your other debts, especially if you have good credit.
 This means you can save money on interest and pay off your debt faster.

 However, not all debt consolidation loans are created equal.
 Some lenders may charge high fees, impose strict eligibility criteria, or offer unfavorable terms.
 That’s why you need to shop around and compare different offers before you apply for a debt consolidation loan.